-Title VIII Fellowships cover full tuition at CESSI and provide a stipend of $2,500 to cover living expenses for the summer.
+Title VIII fellowships cover full tuition at CESSI and provide a stipend of $2,500 to cover living expenses for the summer.

-Eligibility: open to U.S. citizens who are graduate students (or will be beginning a graduate program in the fall), scholars, and working professionals.
+Eligibility: open to U.S. citizens who are graduate students (or will be beginning a graduate program in the fall), post-baccalaureate scholars, and working professionals.

 Foreign Language and Area Studies (FLAS) Fellowship

-FLAS Fellowships cover full tuition at CESSI and provide a stipend of $2,500 to cover living expenses for the summer.
+FLAS Fellowships cover full tuition at CESSI and provide a stipend of $3,500 to cover living expenses for the summer.

 Non-UW-Madison students whose home institution is eligible to award FLAS Summer Fellowships are encouraged to apply first to their home institution.
-FLAS applications are typically due in mid-February.
-For more information on the FLAS Fellowship and to apply, please visit the FLAS website.
+The deadline to apply for a FLAS for Summer 2024 is Feb.
+14, 2024.

-Tuition Remission Scholarship
+CESSI Tuition Remission Scholarship